 I could well believe it, since by physical build she seemed like she could take on tough guys.
 But at the same time, I hadn’t thought it either, because of how relaxed and pretty and feminine she is.

-We had to record quite a number of things from a whale shark encounter.
-Not just about the whale shark itself, but also current and water quality and wind at the location where we saw it.
+We had to record quite a number of things from every whale shark encounter.
+Not just about the whale shark itself, but also data about the prevailing current and water quality and wind at the location where we saw it.

 But one of the key things was to identify which whale shark it was.